QRP RADIO PAGES

 Base Charger and spare battery packs

 There’s plenty of base chargers and spare battery packs available at really good prices, the base chargers (BC-202 genuine Icom made in Japan) are about £20 ($25) and I picked up 4 spare new battery packs for about the same price.
 The chargers and battery packs are used on many other Icom products.
 You get about 3 hours of use from the supplied pack (TX/RX).
-A Chinese copy of the heavy duty lithium pack BP-307 (3300ma) is now available at around £35 ($40)
+A heavy duty lithium pack BP-307 (3300ma) is now available at around £35 ($40)

 ANTENNAS (LOW COST & LOTS OF IDEAS)

-There’s lots to choose from, a mobile single bander on a small tripod with a radial, a multi-band tapped mobile vertical on a tripod with a multi radial system, a resonant end fed (below) using a 49/1 matching unit would give you multi-bands from one piece of wire and NO TUNER OR COUNTERPOISE NEEDED, COST? around £15.00 > £30.00 plus the wire.
+There’s lots to choose from, a mobile single bander on a small tripod with a radial, a multi-band tapped mobile vertical on a tripod with a multi radial system, a resonant end fed (below) using a 49/1 matching unit would give you multi-bands from one piece of wire and NO TUNER OR COUNTERPOISE NEEDED, COST? around £15.00 > £20.00 plus the wire.
+Think “RESONANCE FOR QRP”

-A perfectly resonant end fed using a 49/1 matching unit would give you multi-bands from one piece of wire and NO TUNER NEEDED, COST? £15.00 to £30.00, just add a half wavelength of wire for any single frequency or 20.5 mtrs for 7/14/21/28 as per sweep above & below, so why would you want to pay £80 to £150 for a Ham shop sold version unit? when you can make it yourself.
+A perfectly resonant end fed using a 49/1 matching unit would give you multi-bands from one piece of wire and NO TUNER NEEDED, COST? £15.00 to £40.00 depending on power requirement, just add a half wavelength of wire for any single frequency or 20.5 mtrs for 7/14/21/28 as per sweep above & below, so why would you want to pay £80 to £150 for a Ham shop sold version unit? when you can make it yourself.

 ABOVE: 7MHz: 1.2/1: 14.1MHz 1.18/1: 21.1MHz 1.22/1: 28.5MHz 1.18/1 with great bandwidth on each band and LOW COST!

 You could make your own /P kit at a very low cost.
-A Quality 49/1 (from RFCOMMS) plus make a throwing line/weight/spool, 20.5 mtrs of kevlar line/spool plus 20 mtrs of PTFE RG316 coax all in a nice Cameo zipped case and off you go.
+A Quality 49/1 plus make a throwing line/weight/spool, 20.5 mtrs of kevlar line/spool plus 20 mtrs of PTFE RG316 coax all in a nice Cameo zipped case and off you go.